 adsorbing gases and odors that are too small to be trapped by a HEPA

 filter.
 "Adsorb" is not a typo; "adsorption" occurs when materials

-attach through a chemical reaction.
+attach to a substance, in this case carbon, through a chemical reaction.

 - Volatile Organic Compounds (VOCs) are found in a wide variety of

 common household products: paints, varnishes, cleaning supplies,